prabu-ganesan/student-coding-interview-prep/README.md

 # Agenda
  - What is coding interview and What to expect in coding interviews?
+ - How to prepare for coding interviews.
  - How to approach a coding problem?
- - How to prepare coding interviews.
  - Solve a Coding Problem
  - Solve another Coding Problem
  - 30 excercise